sth/fractal4d/README.md

 - libgd to write PNG pictures, but adjusting it to some other image API should be quite easy

+## License

+MIT Licence.
+See LICENSE.txt for details.

  [1]: http://en.wikipedia.org/wiki/Mandelbrot_set
  [2]: http://en.wikipedia.org/wiki/Julia_set#Quadratic_polynomials